Sharad Malhotra

 Sharad Malhotra (born 9 January 1983) is an Indian actor, who primarily works in Hindi television and Hindi films.
 He made his acting debut in 2004 with the role of Prince Goldy in Princess Dollie Aur Uska Magic Bag.
 His first major role was the lead role of Sagarpratap Singh in Banoo Main Teri Dulhann.

 Sharad had his breakthrough with the role of Maharana Pratap Singh in Bharat Ka Veer Putra – Maharana Pratap and is noted for his portrayal of Rishi Singh Bedi in Kasam Tere Pyaar Ki and Veeranshu Singhania in Naagin 5.

 He made his film debut in 2012 with From Sydney with Love.

 Early life

-Sharad was born on 9 January 1983 and was brought up in Kolkata, he did his B.Com from St. Xavier's College.
+Sharad Malhotra was born on 9 January 1983 in Mumbai, Maharashtra and was brought up in Kolkata, he did his B.Com from St. Xavier's College.
 In 2003, he won Face Of The Year in Kolkata from where his journey started.

 Besides modeling and acting, Sharad is also enthusiastic about kickboxing, horse riding, and swimming.